fede183/vim-configs/README.md

 Vim configs
 ===========

-# TODO:
+# For vim inspector
-- complete the classic vim configs
+- .vimspector.json copy to the rust project

+# TODO
+- Markdown for nvim